Fraud and Compliance

 The Bizarre and Bogus Expense Claims Our Auditing Team Have Stopped

-Can you distinguish a fraudulent expense claim from a genuine mistake?
+Can your finance team distinguish a fraudulent expense claim from a genuine mistake?
 Some whoppers are easy to spot, some not so obvious, but for the person responsible for the future financial health of a business, catching rogue expenses is more important than ever.

 Before we look at how to prevent money slipping through the cracks, with the help of an intelligent spend management platform, let’s look at some of the more unusual expense claims we’ve encountered.